 It wouldn’t be fair if adults got to have all the fun, would it?

 Thankfully, when it comes to electric scooters, there’s no need for kids to miss out.
-I have many happy memories of racing around my neighborhood on my little blue kick-scooter and I can imagine you’ll have fond thoughts of similar times too.
+I have many happy memories of racing around my neighbourhood on my little blue kick-scooter and I can imagine you’ll have fond thoughts of similar times too.

 However, the scooter game has changed quite a bit since then and manual scooters just don’t cut it anymore.
 The electric scooter is the gadget to have.
 Thankfully, there are lots of options out there that have been designed with kids in mind.

 I’ve split the following scooters into four age brackets: 6-8, 9-10, 11-12, and 13-14.
 This way, you’ll have an easier time narrowing down your options to find the best electric scooter for your child.